benvilliere/fxhash-boilerplate-with-p5js/README.md

 ```

 This will transform your simple project structure into the ejected project structure.
 But be aware this change is not reversable via the `@fxhash/cli`.

+## Third-party Libraries

+This project includes the p5.js library, which is licensed under the GNU Lesser General Public License version 2.1.
+See the LICENSE file for the full license text.